ShiyuFan0820/CSLearningNote/AdvancedDataStructure/Advanced_1_stack_and_queue.md

 **Implementation of Priority Queue**

-Priority queue is commonly implemented by using a heap data structure because this is a faster way to retrieve the desired element where the time complexity is O(log<sup>n</sup>), compared to O(n) by using an array-based implementation.
+Priority queue is commonly implemented by using a heap data structure because this is a faster way to retrieve the desired element where the time complexity is O(log<sup>n</sup>), compared to O(n) by only using an array-based implementation.